What is Tikvah?

 Tikvah Summer Student Opportunities

 Tikvah runs a number of programs in the summer, when current high school and university students are most able to attend.
-One such program is the seven-week fellowship for college students in New York City.
-Participants study a curriculum that asks fundamental questions about the human condition, the meaning of the family, the virtues of statesmanship, and the good society.
-Students build on this foundation to address practical political and cultural debates.
-One-week institutes for college students are also offered.
+College students and recent graduates can attend either our eight-week Summer Fellowship, which includes both classroom and internship components, or one of our many two-week Summer Seminars, which consider a variety of topics in Jewish ideas and affairs.
+In both programs, participants study curricula that ask fundamental questions about the human condition, the meaning of the family, the virtues of statesmanship, and the good society.
+Fellowship students build on this foundation to address practical political and cultural issues in a hands-on internship.

 Tikvah also offers a summer program for high school students and recent high school graduates, held at Yale University, called The Tikvah Summer Institute for High School Students.
 In this seminar, students learn with outstanding university professors and public intellectuals about the most enduring precepts of political economy, social thought, and political philosophy, all in conversation with the uniquely Jewish contributions to our understanding of the human person and the human good.